BigPolarBear1/factorization_v3/README.md

 Update: Bleh, ok now I got it.
 Let me fix it tomorrow.
 There is a way to tell wether a quadratic coefficient is going to be large or small while lifting.
 That makes things significantly easier....
 3am now...
 I should sleep.
 I hope when my enemies sleep, they have nightmares about a massive grinning polar bear, devouring the world.
 These western idiots, they don't know a polar bear never stops.

+Update2: Aha.
+It's really those linear 0 coefficients that I need to exclusively work with.
+Because those are the ones which will lift to higher exponents favorably.
+So similar to v2 in a way... ok, I know what to zero in on now.... few more days.
+Today is a shit day, just wasted most of the day feeling depressed.

 Just upload QSv3_020.py

 This is a first draft of what should eventually be the final version of v3.